Khuzestan province: Industry

 There are several cane sugar mills in Khuzestan province, among them Haft Tepe and Karun Agro Industry near Shushtar.
+The Haft Tepe complex has long produced paper from sugar-cane residue.

+Steel, rolling and pipe-making plants are among the industries with the greatest effect on the provincial economy; they include Khuzestan Steel Company, the National Iranian Steel Industrial Group, Kavian rolling mill and the Ahvaz Pipe and Rolling Mills Company.

-The Karun 3 and 4, and Karkheh Dam, as well as the petroleum reserves provide Iran with national sources of revenue and energy.
+The Karun 3 and 4 dams, and the Karkheh Dam, as well as the petroleum reserves, provide Iran with national sources of revenue and energy.
 The petrochemical and steel industries, pipe making, the power stations that feed the national electricity grid, the chemical plants, and the large refineries are some of Iran's major industrial facilities.

 Oil

 The province is also home to Yadavaran Field, which is a major oil field in itself and part of the disputed Al-Fakkah Field.
 Khuzestan holds 80% of Iran's onshore oil reserves, and thus 57% of Iran's total oil reserves, making it indispensable to the Iranian economy.